 A little listless in its pat after-shock of The Babadook, David Sandberg’s Lights Out struggles to recreate the maniacal terror and post-traumatic fallout of Jennifer Kent’s divinely unholy night terror or to carve out a monstrous cavern of its own.
 The only medicine for the film’s failures is that it is often effective in spite of them, albeit in a haphazard, redolent sort of way.
 Vacillating between thickly chiaroscuro-infused nightmare and misfire about mental illness, Lights Out must ultimately settle for competence, nothing more and nothing less.

 Any skillful film would be aware that horror is naturally an expression of an unstable mind, and pummeling the idea home with stop-and-state dialogue over the course of 80 minutes dooms the film to being absorbed by Eric Heisserer’s tortured screenplay.
-The Babadook was razor sharp; Lights Out is a rust-bucket rattling around a theme in the most arid manner possible, oblivious to how criminally obvious it really is.
+The Babadook was razor sharp; Lights Out is a rust-bucket rattling around a theme in the most hopelessly literal manner possible, oblivious to how criminally obvious it really is.

 Sandberg is judicious in his employment of jangling-nerve sound cues and particular in his camera placement, never devolving into shaky-cam jitters when hell abounds.
 He prefers to channel terror through the backbone of distress evident in Marc Spicer’s evocatively underlit interiors which feel artisanal rather than arbitrary.
 It’s stimulating filmmaking, which is more than can be said of the acting with the exception of Vela–Bailey and the young Gabriel Bateman who plays the young son of the mother afflicted with Dania.
-Teresa Palmer is adequate as his older sister who moved out and is brought back to play the agent when her panic stricken mother cannot, but Maria Bello is actively disappointing in a phoned-in role as the mother and the theoretical crux of the film’s exploration of untreated depression.
+Teresa Palmer is adequate as his older sister who moved out and is brought back to play the agent when her panic-stricken mother cannot, but Maria Bello is actively disappointing in a phoned-in role as the mother and the theoretical crux of the film’s exploration of untreated depression.

-Unforgivably, the screenplay’s center is a jeopardizing vision of the depressed as hopeless lost causes and burdens, channeling the film into a solemn sojourn into depression-exploitation that negates some of the film’s undeniable good will and haunted-house glee by pursuing its thematic ambitions to their fatalistic conclusion.
-The film’s baggage is stifling, and it insists on unboxing layer after layer of it, resulting in the rare film that vacillates between near-genius artistic inspiration in its mise-en-scene and near-sadistic narrative logic that reaches the lower depths of, at one point, actually inscribing information on a wall, a Mariana Trench of exposition that surpasses even trial-by-flashback for needlessly waterlogged storytelling.
+Unforgivably, the screenplay’s center is a jeopardizing vision of the depressed as hopeless lost causes and burdens, channeling the film into a solemn sojourn into depression-exploitation that negates some of the film’s undeniable good-will and haunted-house glee by pursuing its thematic ambitions to their fatalistic conclusion.
+The film’s baggage is stifling, and it insists on unboxing layer after layer of it, resulting in the rare film that vacillates between near-genius artistic inspiration in its mise-en-scene and near-sadistic narrative logic that reaches the lower depths of, at one point, actually inscribing information on the goddamn wall, a Mariana Trench of exposition that surpasses even trial-by-flashback for needlessly waterlogged storytelling.

-Ultimately, the effectiveness of Lights Out is enshrined in the staggered visual rhythms of a neon tattoo parlor sign, and the more often the film jettisons anything else and frees itself to work on only that level, the better it is.
+Ultimately, the effectiveness of Lights Out is enshrined in the staggered visual rhythms of a neon tattoo parlor sign, and the more often the film jettisons anything else and frees itself to work on only that purely visual level, the better it is.
 As an excuse for freakish pure cinema – all darting motion and elegant patches of shadow and subterfuge in the look – Sandberg’s construct is perfect, but its not-so-clandestine fear gets the better of it.
+What fear, you ask?
 From minute one, it is just too paranoid, too terrified, that it will be revealed as an unintelligent production that it transforms into one by insisting that it must be something more than just plain ol’ smart filmmaking.